pkgxdev/pkgx/docs/shell-integration.md

 need it.
 {% endhint %}

-Package environments created with `tea use` do not persist beyond the current terminal session.
+Package environments created with `tea +pkg` do not persist beyond the current terminal session.
 All the same if you need to remove the pkgenv from your current session type `tea deactivate`.